What you get out of this

-- Makers = People who make products
+- Makers = people who make products

-- To "hunt" = To post a product on Product Hunt
+- To hunt = to post a product on Product Hunt

 This playbook walks you through launching a product on Product Hunt.

-So, we interviewed 14 of the most successful hunters and makers.
+For this playbook, we interviewed 14 of the most successful hunters and makers.
 We cross-checked their advice and got to the bottom of hitting Product Hunt's front page.

 Why should you care about Product Hunt?